-We evaluate the effectiveness of our ReFT-based finetuning strategy in terms of safety-alignment and user-specific task performance under various experimental settings.
-We varied the ratio of harmful prompts, the size of user data, the type of harmless prompts (GSM8K~\cite{cobbe2021gsm8k}, SST2~\cite{socher-etal-2013-recursive}, AGNEWS~\cite{Zhang2015CharacterlevelCN}, AlpacaEval~\cite{alpaca_eval}), and the base model (Llama3-8B~\cite{llama3modelcard}, Gemma2-9B~\cite{team2024gemma}, Qwen2-7B~\cite{qwen2}).
-Unless noted otherwise, we used Llama3-8B, $0.1$ poison ratio, $1000$ user data, and GSM8K as harmless data.
+We evaluate the effectiveness of our finetuning framework on safety-alignment and user-specific task performance under various settings.
+We varied the ratio of harmful prompts, the size of user data, the type of harmless prompts (GSM8K (\cite{cobbe2021gsm8k}), SST2 (\cite{socher-etal-2013-recursive}), AGNEWS (\cite{Zhang2015CharacterlevelCN}), AlpacaEval (\cite{alpaca_eval})), and the base model (Llama3-8B (\cite{dubey2024llama3herdmodels}), Gemma2-9B (\cite{team2024gemma}), Qwen2-7B (\cite{team2024qwen2})).
+Unless noted otherwise, we used Llama3-8B, $0.1$ poison ratio, $1,000$ user data, and GSM8K as harmless data.

-\textbf{Datasets.} During the teacher preparation stage, we used $N=5,000$ harmful prompts with corresponding refusal responses from the BeaverTails dataset~\cite{ji2023beavertails}, and $N=5,000$ harmless data with helpful responses from the Alpaca dataset~\cite{alpaca}.
-For the finetuning stage, the user data was constructed by mixing harmful and harmless data with a specific poison ratio.
-The number of alignment data used during finetuning stage, denoted $N_{align}$, was set equal to the number of user data $N_{user}$.
-Although all harmful prompts used in our experiments were sourced from the BeaverTails dataset, we used distinct subsets for the teacher preparation, finetuning, and evaluation stages to prevent any data overlapping.
+\textbf{Datasets.} For teacher preparation stage, we used $N=5,000$ harmful prompts with refusal responses from BeaverTails~(\cite{ji2023beavertails}), and $N=5,000$ harmless prompts with helpful responses from Alpaca~(\cite{alpaca}).
+For finetuning stage, user data was constructed by mixing harmful and harmless samples with a specific poison ratio.
+The alignment data size $N_{align}$ was set equal to the user data size $N_{user}$.
+All harmful prompts in experiments were sourced from BeaverTails, but distinct subsets were used for the teacher preparation, finetuning, and evaluation to avoid overlap.

-\textbf{Metrics.} To evaluate both safety-alignment and user-specific task performance, we adopt two metrics: Harmful Score (HS) and Finetuning Accuracy (FA), following prior works~\cite{huang2024vaccine,huang2024booster,huang2024lisa}.
-HS is defined as the proportion of harmful responses among $1,000$ outputs generated from the BeaverTails test set, classifying harmfulness by the pretrained moderation model Beaver-Dam-7B~\cite{ji2023beavertails}.
-In contrast, FA is measured by a task-specific finetuning accuracy on downstream benchmarks including GSM8K, SST2, AGNEWS, and AlpacaEval, using $872$, $1,000$, $1,000$, and $122$ samples from their respective test sets.
-For AlpacaEval, the accuracy was assessed by GPT-4o model~\cite{hurst2024gpt}, following standard evaluation practices~\cite{alpaca_eval}.
-Notably, both HS and FA were evaluated after the finetuning stage.
+\textbf{Metrics.} We evaluate both safety-alignment and task performance using two metrics: Harmful Score (HS) and Finetuning Accuracy (FA), following prior works~(\cite{huang2024antidote,huang2024lisa,huang2024booster,huang2024vaccine,huang2025virus}).
+HS is the proportion of harmful responses among $1,000$ outputs generated from BeaverTails test set, classified by the pretrained moderation model Beaver-Dam-7B~(\cite{ji2023beavertails}).
+FA is measured by downstream benchmarks for GSM8K, SST2, AGNEWS, and AlpacaEval, using $872$, $1,000$, $1,000$, and $122$ samples, respectively.
+AlpacaEval was assessed by GPT-4o~(\cite{hurst2024gpt}), following standard practices~(\cite{alpaca_eval}).
+Both HS and FA were evaluated after finetuning stage.